mikedfunk/learning/javascript/proxyquire_setup.md

 ## Mocking require and import in testing with proxyquire

 Want to swap out mocks, spies, or stubs for js dependencies in testing?
 Of course you do!
 And it's _sooo_ easy.
 You don't have to change *any* of your code!
-No service containers in modules, no decorators, no string service container definitions to resolve, just `import` or `require`!
+No service container code in your modules, no decorators, no string service container definitions to resolve, just `import` or `require` like it was before!
 Downside is it's not a real di container.
 You can't set project-wide mappings.
 It's just for swapping require in testing.
 But it's so little effort for such a helpful element of the usual DI!

 This is the coolest thing ever:
 ```sh